GICodeWarrior/fir/README.md

 4. Edit the titles for each inventory in the report by clicking on them.
 5. Download the result as a PNG, text report, TSV, or append to a google spreadsheet.

 ## Status

 Under development.
-However, it is already being used "in production" within clan(s) for evaluation.
+However, it is already being used "in production" within regiment(s) for evaluation.

 ## Development

 Standalone website:
 ```
 cd fir
 python3 -m http.server